 Several challenges threaten the future of cloud computing in education, limiting its effectiveness.
 They include:

 Lack of Control

 Lack of control is one of the biggest challenges of cloud computing.
 School districts have little to no control over the cloud computing environment.
-They must rely on the cloud provider to ensure that their data is secure and that the system is reliable, which can be difficult to guarantee.
+They must rely on the cloud provider to ensure their data is secure and the system is reliable, which can be difficult to guarantee.